DerEnderKeks/YTAmbientMirror/README.md

 # YTAmbientMirror

-This [Tampermonkey](https://tampermonkey.net/) script replaces the blakc borders of the [Youtube](https://www.youtube.com/) video player with a blurred copy of the video.
+This [Tampermonkey](https://tampermonkey.net/) script replaces the black borders of the [Youtube](https://www.youtube.com/) video player with a blurred copy of the video.

 ## Installation